mathehertogh/mos/docs/boot.md

 The BIOS loads the first sector of the hard disk (containing the MOS image) into region [0x7c00, 0x7e00) and jumps to 0x7c00.
 This sector contains our bootloader, which starts executing.
+The main body of the bootloader can be found in boot.s.

 Our bootloader sets up its stack at (..., 0x7c00].
+Then it prints a welcome message to the screen.
-Then it retreives a physical memory map from the BIOS.
+Next it retreives a physical memory map from the BIOS.
 This is a list of uncertain size, which we put at 0x500.
-Next the bootloader reads the rest of the MOS image from the disk and puts it at 0x8000.
+Then the bootloader reads the rest of the MOS image from the disk and puts it at 0x8000.
-The first 3 pages contain our intial page tables.
+The first 24 sectors (3 pages) contain our intial page tables.
 Directly after the page tables, at 0xb000, we put our kernel image.

 Then the bootloader starts setting up the CPU for running the kernel.